DSML-Research-Group/pandas-style-guide/README.md

 # Pandas Style Guide

-*A mostly reasonable approach to JavaScript*
+*A mostly reasonable approach to Pandas*

 This guide offers recommendations for writing high-quality code with Pandas and DataFrames.
 It is intended to promote consistency, reliability, maintainability, and readability among practitioners, especially for production systems rather than ad-hoc exploratory work.